corda/corda/docs/source/cordapp-upgradeability.rst

   A Node operator will be able to pre-register (by hash or code signing public key) versions of CorDapps they are not yet ready to install locally, but wish to use for the purposes of transaction verification with peers running later versions of a CorDapp.

-.. note:: Trusted downloading of contract attachments from remote peers will not be integrated until secure JVM sand-boxing is available.
+.. note:: Trusted downloading and execution of contract attachments from remote peers will not be integrated until secure JVM sand-boxing is available.

 Corda Enterprise concerns
 -------------------------